csauve/t3h-ui/README.md

 # t3h-ui (WIP)
-A library of UI components and server rendering boilerplate.
-It is intended to be bundled into other projects as a build dependency.
-It tends to assume universal rendering and a page component per Express route.
+A React-based UI component and server rendering library.
+The library also includes an SCSS library.
+The project's distributables are meant to be bundled into other projects as a build dependency.

 ## Usage
 The function `renderToNodeStream` from `t3h-ui/server` will render the given component into an HTML stream, piping it into the response: